ProjectEvergreen/greenwood/www/pages/docs/index.md

 > You can install Greenwood globally as well, though we enourage local installation of Greenwood as documented above.

 ### CLI
 With Greenwood installed, you can run its CLI to generate your site.
-The commands available are
+The commands available are:
 - `develop`: Develop your project with a local development server.
 - `build`: For generating a production ready static site.

-As mentioend above, it is recommended installing Greenwood locally into your project.
+As mentioned above, it is recommended to install Greenwood locally into your project.
 From there, you can define npm scripts in _package.json_:

 ```render json
 "scripts": {